-An area of the event facility is designated as the isolation area.
-All affected participants are quarantined to the isolation area under very close monitoring until the Medical Staff and Event Leadership determine the scope of the incident.

-Is the outbreak limited to just the affected participants?
+An area of the event facility is designated as the Yes 🗭 isolation area.
+All affected participants are Affected participants are quarantined to the isolation area under very close dealt with as in the previous monitoring until the Medical Staff and Event step.
+Leadership determine the scope of the incident. ₽ Is the outbreak limited to just the affected participants? •